• Skip to primary navigation

 Instructions

-• Spread the crumble topping evenly over the top of the Crumble Filling.
-Bake for 20 - 25 minutes, or until bubbly.
+• Spread the crumble topping evenly over the top of the filling and bake for 20 - 25 minutes, or until bubbly and the topping is golden brown.

 Reader Interactions